- Annual living allowance of $12,530

 Read Crystal’s full blog here.

 The next group of Michigan Foreclosure Prevention Corps members will begin service on October 3, 2015.
-We are currently recruiting for the following positions!
+We are still recruiting for the following positions for a second start date of October 26!

 Accounting Aid Society- Detroit